-Grandmas Easy Ten-Step Baby Crochet Booties
+Grandma’s Easy, 10-Step Baby Crochet Booties

-I named this pattern after my grandmother because, back when my grandmother was teaching me to crochet, this was the first pattern she taught me (and if a fumble-fingered 11 year old can learn to make this pattern, anyone can!).
+I named these crochet baby booties after my grandmother because, back when my grandmother was teaching me to crochet, this was the first pattern she taught me (and if a fumble-fingered 11 year old can learn to make this pattern, anyone can!).
 Someone taught it to her when she was first learning how to crochet.
 But in spite of how long it has been around, nobody wrote it down until now.
 I wanted to share the pattern, but do it in a way that recognizes that I am just the most recent link in a long chain of women who have been making and sharing this pattern.

-- about 1 ounce of Worsted or Aran weight yarn
+- About 1 ounce of Worsted or Aran weight yarn

 - H (5.5mm) hook (Using I (6mm) hook will make slightly larger bootie)

-- large-eyed yarn needle (for weaving in ends)
+- Large-eyed yarn needle (for weaving in ends)

-- length of 3/16 or 1/4 inch wide ribbon for tie
+- Length of 3/16 or 1/4 inch wide ribbon for tie

 Fits newborn – 8 mos.
 (Using I (6mm) hook will make slightly larger bootie) Finished Length (sole of foot) = 3.5 – 3.75 inches Finished Height (sole to top cuff) = about 4 -4.5 inches